barnstee/UA-CloudPublisher/README.md

 * UI for configuration
 * Publishing from the cloud via a connected MQTT broker
 * Publishing on data changes or on regular intervals
-* Supports Microsoft OPC Publisher publishesnodes.json imput file format
+* Supports publishednodes.json imput file format
 * Support for storing configuration files locally or in the cloud
 * Support for Store & Forward during Internet connection outages